dhislop17/plordle/README.md

 ## How To Play
 - 10 guesses to figure out the mystery player
-- Each guess has color coded columns giving the player feedback on how close they are to the correct answer
+- Each guess has color-coded columns giving the player feedback on how close they are to the correct answer
     - Green in any column means a successful match
-    - Yellow in the position column means the mystery player has the same position type put plays in a different role (ex: Correctly guessed a Defender but specifically guessed a Left Back when the mystery player was a Center Back)
+    - Yellow in the position column means the mystery player has the same position type but normally plays in a different role (ex: Correctly guessed a Defender but specifically guessed a Left Back when the mystery player was a Center Back)
     - Yellow in the age or number column means the mystery player is within 5 of the guessed player's age or shirt number

 ## Demo